image from 1916 Suffolk Chronicle and Mercury newspaper.

 Soldiers’ Effects to Sarah Carpenter – mother.

-Mrs Sarah Carpenter, on her 80th birthday.
-Her sons portrait on the wall.
+Mrs. Sarah Carpenter, on her 80th birthday.
+Portraits of her sons on the wall.

 Suffolk Regiment, 7th Battalion.
 Attached to 7th Trench Mortar Battery: